yoaquim/.vim/README.md

 * Quickly type `jk` to go to Normal Mode - mapped to `Esc`('jk' is a rare diagraph in English and you can always wait between typing both chars if you ever need to insert them)

+* `:W` saves current file as sudo (for when you open a file having no write permissions)

 * `:Q` force quits, without saving

 * `Alt+j` jumps 5 lines down (same as `5j`)